-Old Town Buffet – Clairton Boulevard (Closed 2018)
+Old Town Buffet – Clairton Boulevard (RIP 2018)

 This was a mega huge Asian buffet.
 Standard, but good.
 Had girls straight from China as servers.
 The building is being torn down.
 It was a little rough with an old mill-Town clientele.
 The whole area is in a state of collapse due to the impending doom of Century III Mall, which is becoming a legendary ghost mall.